Q&A interview with Sherrilyn Kenyon / Kinley MacGregor

 Jenny: Do you consider being dyslexic an advantage, in the sense that it could contribute to your imagination?
 Or an advantage in any other way?

 Sherrilyn: Not really.
-I attribute the imagination more to being left handed.
-Then again, my mother said I came into the world backwards and have been that way ever since.
-Maybe it's always been the dyslexia after all LOL.
+I attribute the imagination more to being left-handed.
+Then again, my mother said I came into the world backward and have been that way ever since.
+Maybe it's always been dyslexia after all LOL.

 Jenny: Did you do well in school?

 Sherrilyn: Some days.
 If the teachers were understanding, I did extremely well.
 If they weren't, then they didn't allow me to have the time I needed to finish something.
 There were times and teachers where it was extremely frustrating.

 But I try to only remember the good teachers who helped me and who taught me tricks and ways to work around dyslexia.